 - Desperate paramilitary Colombian guerrillas

 - Paranoid government police

 - Risk of kidnapping, rape, torture or murder (we wish we were exaggerating)

 - Hire a local guide who knows the area

-- Travel during the dry season
+- Travel during the dry season (December through April)

-- Be prepared to pay a lot for the experience (he quoted $5,000).
+- Be prepared to pay a lot for the experience (he quoted $5,000!).

 All information shared on As We Saw It for informational purposes only.
-We will not be held responsible for any actions taken as a result of reading our articles.
+We cannot be held responsible for any actions taken as a result of reading our articles.
 You’re an adult.
-You are responsible for your own decisions and actions.
-Now let's move on.
+You are responsible for your own choices and behavior.

-Now you're on your own.
+Now, you’ll be completely on your own.